arvind97/Infinte-Runner-Arcade-Game/README.md

-# Infinte-Runner-Arcade-Game
+# Infinite-Runner-Arcade-Game
-An Infinte Runner based Arcade Game created on Unity Game Engine.
+An Infinite Runner based Arcade Game created on Unity Game Engine.

 The backend has been written in C#.